 I would give anything to be in your shoes right now.
-Or more accurately, to have the privilege, the opportunity, and the challenge of trying on a variety of pairs (colleges) to see which one fits the best.
+Or, more accurately, to have the privilege, the opportunity, and the challenge of trying on a variety of shoes (colleges) to see which fit the best.

 You’ve probably been admitted to some stellar schools, waitlisted at others (maybe even this one), and perhaps also received some disappointing small envelopes.

-I’ll state the obvious: if you know exactly what you want to study, make sure your college choice offers the specific area in which you are interested.
+I’ll state the obvious: If you know exactly what you want to study, make sure your college choice offers the specific major in which you are interested.
 However, if you change your mind, will this school have enough options and flexibility to help you find another academic area that you are equally passionate about?
 Which leads me to the next point…

 Know yourself.
 If you are drawn to a large school with tens of thousands of peers, then a state university could be a better fit than a small liberal arts college.
 However, if you thrive in a more intimate environment where everyone says “hello” on your walk to class, then focus on smaller colleges.
 Similarly, consider if you want the dynamic pace of an urban environment or the close-knit community of a suburban or rural campus.